TerryMooreII/angular-azure-mobile-service/README.md

 **obj** Required

 ```
-Javascript object containing the columns and values to udpate in to the database.
-Must contain Azure ID column
+Javascript object containing the criteria for rows from the database.
 ```

 Returns